Using a US Dossier for a European MA Application? Here Is What You Need To Know

 Another Common Pitfall

-Another common pitfall experienced is the careful management of the national phase, following successful completion of the European procedure.
+Another common pitfall experienced is the careful management of the national phase, following the successful completion of the European procedure.
 In contrast with a US registration, where the company needs to obtain a single letter of approval from the FDA, the European process is far more complex.
 In Europe, after a positive conclusion of the MR/DC procedure, high-quality national translations of the final SmPC/PL/labelling text should be submitted to each of the countries involved in the procedure within 5 days in order to obtain national approval.
 In many EU countries there is more than one local language, and we would recommend checking the quick reference document CMDh/259/2012, Rev 1 ‘Languages to be used for Marketing Authorisation Application (MAA), Variations and Renewals National, Mutual Recognition and Decentralised applications’ before submitting your translations.
 To ensure that you have available the high quality translations within the 5 day timeline, we would recommend preparing your draft translations at the earliest possible opportunity, and certainly no later than the start of assessment phase II.
 While issues frequently arise with the proposed text of the SmPC throughout the assessment phase, it is nonetheless possible to be thinking ahead and have more than one draft version available should late decisions be made with the SmPC text.
 All too often, poor quality translations are submitted because insufficient time was allocated to this process.
 This will ultimately lead to delays with the national approval process, and could even lead to rejection by the national HA.

 Unique Additional Requirements

 Many EU HA’s have additional unique requirements specific to their country only.
 For example, registration of the company for the first time on the HA portal system, delays in obtaining unique access codes and pin details to enter the medicinal product information onto the HA portals (e.g .
 Italy, Portugal).
 Many or in fact most of the European HA’s have national forms that need to be completed.
 Frequently these forms require an authentic signature and often by the CEO or a named representative of the Board.
-[This of course can be problematic, if the CEO is unavailable at short notice due to travel commitments, or is not located in Europe]
+[This, of course, can be problematic, if the CEO is unavailable at short notice due to travel commitments, or is not located in Europe]

 Some HA’s still require original signed versions of the mock-ups, or electronic application forms (eAFs) .
 Some expect you to personally deliver the national documents rather than sending these by email.